GLITCH or CRAZY Clearance?!

 - Overlapping promo codes — most stores will not allow you to get 2 free items with a purchase, you would have to meet each requirement separately.

 - A total malfunction of a website will occasionally price expensive items (think electronics) for practically nothing.
 A great example of this happened at Walmart.com in the holiday shopping season of 2013.
 Shoppers excitedly snapped up TV’s, computer monitors and projecters for as low as $8.
-For more on this, you check out the video of the national news story at the end of this post.

 A glitch is NOT: